Get insider access

 Custom Color HDR

-The Dell G3223Q has an amazing HDR color volume.
-It displays bright colors well, but it's limited by the incomplete color gamut and low contrast ratio.
-It's much better if you use the 'Custom Color HDR' mode instead of 'DisplayHDR 600', but you need to update the firmware to M3T103 to have access to the 'Custom Color HDR' mode.
+The Dell G3223Q has a great HDR color volume.
+It displays some bright colors well, but it's limited by the low contrast ratio.
+It's much better if you use the 'Custom Color HDR' mode instead of 'DisplayHDR 600,' but you need to update the firmware to M3T103 to have access to the 'Custom Color HDR' mode.

 7.6